kararei/tp/docs/UserGuide.md

 ### Editing the data file

 ContactBook data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
-Similarly TripBook data are saved automatically as a JSON file `[JAR file location]/data/tripbook.json`.
+Similarly, TripBook data are saved automatically as a JSON file `[JAR file location]/data/tripbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <box type="warning" seamless>